 Time: Decisions can often take a long period of time due to the level of discussion and debates that can occur.
-Because of this, it is often appropriate when there is ample time available.
+Because of this, it is often appropriate when ample time is available.

 Employee experience: The participative style is often appropriate when the employees have a high level of experience.
 This experience can be used to help make the most appropriate decision.